Vishal Dadlani: Controversies

+In 2024, Dadlani again faced criticism following his reaction to an incident at Chandigarh Airport, where actress Kangana Ranaut was assaulted by a Central Industrial Security Force (CISF) constable.
+Dadlani publicly praised the constable and offered her a job.
+Subsequently, singer Sona Mohapatra criticized Dadlani in response to a tweet that referred to him as a "rare gem of Bollywood" for his actions.
+Mohapatra questioned his integrity, citing his association with Anu Malik, who had been accused of sexual harassment by multiple women in 2018.

 Playback singer

-Dadlani got his first break as a playback singer when Shankar–Ehsaan–Loy asked him to sing "Kiss Of Love" for the movie Jhoom Barabar Jhoom.
-But because of some reasons the track delayed and he had recorded a track called "Dhoom Again" for Pritam as asked by Aditya Chopra which came out before "Kiss of Love".
+Dadlani got his first break as a playback singer for other music directors when Shankar–Ehsaan–Loy asked him to sing "Kiss Of Love" for the movie Jhoom Barabar Jhoom (2007).
+His first released track was "Dhoom Again" for Dhoom 2 (2006) by music director Pritam, as asked by Aditya Chopra.

 Partial list of films Dadlani has recorded vocals for: